PART 4: INTERCEPTS & INTERCEPTORS

 It would because of Phil's book that I would meet "Mark "who would be the key in unravelling Roswell.
 More on him later.

-Before he passed, Phil was the only one I talked about Unraveling Roswell.
+NOTE: Before he passed, Phil was the only one I talked about Unraveling Roswell with.
 He asked me to promise him I'd finish it and publish it.
 This blog is dedicated to Phil.

 By now you are probably asking yourself, what does any of this have to do with Unraveling Roswell?

 How many UFO videos have you seen where they can't be traced back to the source?
-Some will say the reason in "because he's sacred of the Feds" and that's a bullshit answer, in most instances to hide the identity of who faked the video.
-More on that later.
+Some will say the reason is "because they are sacred of the Feds" and that's a bullshit answer.
+I found in most instances the only reason to hide the source is because it's fake or just misidentified flying objects, More on that later.

 UNSOLVED MYSTERIES: INTERCEPTORS